jdinkla/from-the-ground-up-ray-tracer/README.md

-Ray Tracer in Groovy and Java
+Ray Tracer in Groovy and Kotlin
 =============================

+*Remark*: This project is currently rewritten from Java and Groovy to Kotlin.
+The old code with Java and Groovy is available in the branch `groovy-java`.

 While reading the excellent book
 "[Ray tracing from the ground up](http://www.raytracegroundup.com/)"